m4xshen/m4xshen.dev/content/about/index.md

 comments = false
 +++

-Hi, I'm Max Shen, an open source developer and a generative artist from Taiwan.
+Hi, I'm Max Shen, an open source and front-end web developer from Taiwan.
 I am passionate about solving problems by making [projects](/projects) about Neovim and Web.
-I also create [3D generative arts](https://www.instagram.com/m4xshen.art/) with glsl and three.js.
-This blog is the place where I share my learning journey to help and inspire other people!
+This dev blog is the place where I share my learning journey to help and inspire other people!

 ## Contact